 "At the time I was angry.
 'Why didn't you just stop?'"
 Fernandes said during a recent interview in Oakland.
 "I was just frustrated because that was something I didn't want to do.
 I didn't want to have to take somebody's life for no reason."

-Certainly not Iraqi civilians, who with their kindness had seemingly cracked the window through
+Certainly not Iraqi civilians, who with their kindness had seemingly cracked the window through which the decorated soldier views the world and penetrated his heart.
+Fernandes converted to Islam after his first of two tours in Iraq.

 In March 2003, Fernandes was deployed with the 82nd Airborne Division from Fort Bragg, N.C., to Saudi Arabia for the invasion of Iraq.
 When the war began that month, the division's objective was to blaze through Iraq and seize Baghdad International Airport.
 But they got bogged down for weeks in the south.